-Looking for street art is a popular activity when exploring a new city.
-There are many incredible examples throughout the world, including the famous Batman Alley in Sao Paulo’s trendy Vila Madalena neighbourhood, the Berlin Wall or any of UK street artist Banksy’s world-renowned works.
-However, one place that may not be as well-known for its street art is Santander.
+There are many incredible examples of famous street art throughout the world.
+Batman Alley in Sao Paulo’s trendy Vila Madalena neighbourhood, the Berlin Wall and UK street artist Banksy’s highly acclaimed works are among some of the best street art in the world.
+However, one place that may not be as well-known for its street art is the northern Spanish city of Santander.

-You’ll find a typical example of Ukuda’s work in Santander itself (see the image at the top of the page).
-Located at the end of Calle Río de la Pila, just a fifteen-minute walk from the bus and train stations and less than 10 minutes from the bay of Santander.
+You’ll find a typical example of an Okuda street painting in the image at the top of the page.
+Located at the end of Calle Río de la Pila, just a fifteen-minute walk from the bus and train stations and less than 10 minutes from the Bay of Santander.
 The street is more typically known as a place to go on an evening.
 However, where Río de la Pila meets Calle Santa Lucía is a building featuring a large piece of Okuda’s work.
 The bright colours and styling are typical of his work and allow it to noticeably stand out amongst the surroundings.

-To see more street art in the city you only have to walk further up Río de la Pila, which fortunately involves using the outdoor escalators (one of the best features of the hilly northern Spanish city).
+To see more city street art you only have to walk further up Calle Río de la Pila, which fortunately involves using the outdoor escalators (one of the best features of the hilly northern Spanish city).
 At the top you’ll find a funicular leading to some spectacular views over the city and across the bay.
 However, before taking the funicular, turn back and admire another fine example of Santander’s street art.
 This piece, by an Italian artist known as Zed1, is called “Alejar a la muerte” and features a grim reaper as well as other characters.
-You’ll see more art to the right of the funicular leading along the side of the road.
+You’ll see another street painting to the right of the funicular leading along the side of the road.

 After riding the funicular to the top and enjoying the incredible views (assuming it’s not the typical Cantabrian weather) you’ll find yourself above Santander on Paseo del General Dávila.
 This long street runs most of the length of the city centre and turning right here will lead to your next stop on this street art tour.